Guest Post by Brett Bzdafka, BoxCast

 Let’s face it, broadcasting your worship, congregational prayer, preaching, and special events is a pretty exciting thing!
 Audio and video work can be tricky at times but it’s also really enjoyable and rewarding for those who are gifted and interested in visual technology.
 Why not celebrate your video ministry and make it as fun as possible for the people who oversee it?

 It is a delight to hear the stories that churches share with us about the impact that their streaming ministry is making in the lives of the people that they serve.
 Week after week their broadcasts touch the lives of people in their immediate communities and all over the world.
+Streaming paired with the best worship presentation software out there, (our partners at MediaShout) is a powerful and necessary tool.
 If your church hasn’t yet taken the step to begin streaming, I’d love to spend a few minutes chatting with you about what it would take to get your church up and broadcasting.
 I think you’ll find our time together to be well worth it.
 God bless, and happy streaming!